jeanmajid/MCPE-Tool/README.md

 - 🔧 **Module System** - Extensible architecture with built-in modules for TypeScript, npm management
 - 📦 **Build System** - Create `.mcpack` and `.mcaddon` files for distribution
 - 🌐 **Translation Support** - Automatic translation of language files to multiple languages
-- 🔌 **WebSocket Server** - A customisable WSS connection, to control your world with keyboard shortcuts
+- 🔌 **WebSocket Server** - A (soon customisable) WSS connection, to control your world with keyboard shortcuts
 - ⚙️ **ESLint Integration** - Automated code quality and formatting

 ## Installation